GabrielAraujoSouza/goflyway/README.md

 ## Key Validations
 ### Duplicated version
-- It checks if there scritps with same version number
+- It checks if there are scritps with same version number
 ### Checksum mismatch
 - This guarantees the integrity of the script, that is, it is not possible to edit a script after it has been executed